awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-fleet-examples.md

 # EC2 Fleet example configurations<a name="ec2-fleet-examples"></a>

 The following examples show launch configurations that you can use with the [create\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-fleet.html) command to create an EC2 Fleet\.
-For more information about the [create\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-fleet.html) parameters, see the [EC2 Fleet JSON configuration file reference](manage-ec2-fleet.md#ec2-fleet-json-reference)\.
+For more information about the parameters, see [create\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-fleet.html) in the *AWS CLI Command Reference*\.

 **Topics**
 + [Example 1: Launch Spot Instances as the default purchasing option](#ec2-fleet-config1)